bids-standard/bids-bep016/src/derivatives/05-diffusion-derivatives.md

 - Only one metadata file, "`<source_keywords>[_space-<space>]_model-<label>_dwimap.json`"
     is allowed for each set of files that has a specific `model-<label>` entity.

+- In the case that multiple data files are addressed by one metadata json file, the metadata file MAY include sub-dictionaries that refer specifically only to metadata that addresses each of these files.

 Example:

 ```Text